On electric fields in hot QCD: infrared regularization dependence: Hadron resonance gas model

 Besides $\xi$, we also consider the magnetic susceptibility $\chi$, defined as the leading response of the thermodynamic potential with respect to weak background magnetic fields $B$.
 Thus, the magnetic equivalent of~\eqref{eq:defxi} is the definition $\chi=-\partial^2 \Omega/\partial (eB)^2$ evaluated at $B=0$.
 For $\chi$, no infrared ambiguities arise, since magnetic fields do not lead to a singular rearrangement of charge densities.
 Therefore, the canonical and grand canonical ensembles are equivalent, and the spatial averaging and infinite wavelength limits commute with each other in this case.

 In Ref.~\cite{Endrodi:2022wym}, it was shown how to relate the response at wavelength $2\pi/k$ to the photon polarization diagram with momentum flow $k$.
-In particular, the susceptibilities for spin-zero bosonic particles can be expressed as
+In particular, the susceptibilities for spin-zero bosonic particles can be expressed as, see also~\cite{Buividovich:2021fsa}

 using an implied sum over the indices $j$ and the finite temperature contribution to the photon polarization diagram in scalar QED,

 where the solid lines denote scalar propagators.
 The susceptibilities in Eq.~\eqref{eq:scalarchixi} are already renormalized, which is why the vacuum contribution $\Pi_{\mu\nu}^{T=0}$ is absent.